Keyboard shortcuts

 At the top of the editor are two tabs:

-- Diagrams — the diagrams and figures extracted from your document
+• Figures — the figures extracted from your document

 The markdown editor